zachjhuang/ZephBot/README.md

 Recommended to use with GeForce Now.

 What it does:
-* Infinite Chaos Dungeon clears for any selected character
-* Daily x2 Chaos Dungeon FULL runs.
-Able to rotate through UP to 15 characters, then switch back to your main character for more infinite run cycles.
+* Daily x2 T3 chaos dungeon.
-* Daily Lopang unas on selected characters
+* Daily unas (lopang, select leapstone and shard unas)
-* Daily leapstone unas (Bleak Night Fog, Mokomoko Night Market, Hestera Garden, Sage Tower) on selected characters
-* Daily Guild Donations/Support on selected characters
-* Weekly sailing guild quests on selected characters (currently only level 3 supported)
-* Daily Rapport Tasks on selected/all characters
+* Daily guild checkin, donation, and research support
 * Auto game restart on EAC offline or crash for Steam players
 * Auto restart on session timeout/connection lost for GeForce Now players